rOpenGov/giscoR/README.md

 gisco_set_cache_dir("./path/to/location")
 ```

-Files will be stored locally for faster access.
+Files will be stored in the local cache for faster repeated access.

 ## Contribute